Psalms For Life

 37 He brought the Israelites out

-weighed down with silver and gold
+loaded down with silver and gold

-though no one among their tribes stumbled.
+though no one in all their tribes stumbled.

 38 The Egyptians were glad to see them go—